 Sharon praises DCF when it comes to their daughters.
 “DCF could not have made a better match,” she says.
 Sharon points out that she and Angel have a lot of similarities, ranging from certain habits such as talking with their hands and clumsiness of knocking over a drink on the table.
 Marcus and Cassidy are similar in demeanor as well, being described as the quiet and ‘chill’ ones of the family.

 The Crowder’s are just your run-of-the-mill family.
-They prank each other, motivate each other and are always there to help one another out.
+They prank each other, motivate each other, and are always there to help one another out.
 Because of their story and experiences, the Crowder’s make it a point to be a resource for other families as well.
 Sharon met Diane Tomaz, former Director of Family Support Services, at one of the Jordan’s Furniture events and she had asked if Sharon wanted to be a mentor, to which Sharon agreed.
 Sharon is very active as a mentor, as well as Marcus, who enjoys the ease of talking with prospective parents.
-Even Angel and Cassidy do their part at MARE events, sharing their experience as children being adopted, to other prospective adoptive parents, and children waiting to be adopted.
+Even Angel and Cassidy do their part at MARE events, sharing their experience as children being adopted with other prospective adoptive parents, and children waiting to be adopted.

 What the family hopes to share with everyone is that the journey is worth the waiting, classes, home studies, patience, etc. Sharon concludes that, “[the process] is challenging, just stay with it, because it is very rewarding in the end."